Things to do in Berat, Albania (Your Ultimate Guide)

 Tours in Berat

-There are several great tours where you will dive deeper into history and interesting facts about Berat.
-One of the most highly recommended is the Berat Historic walking tour.
+There are several wonderful tours where you can dive deeper into Berat’s history and hear interesting facts about the town.
+If you enjoy walking tours, one of the most highly recommended things to do in Berat is to take the Berat Historic walking tour.
 There are also other others which are on offer:

 - Tour and traditional food in Berat